 Every co-op is required to vote on a resolution to appoint an auditor for the coming fiscal year to conduct the financial review.
 This auditor is usually an accountant, but could be someone with relevant experience that can do a less intensive review.
 Whether or not a co-op needs to have an audit will depend on the requirements set out by the government in your province — if you’re not sure if your co-op needs an audit, we can help you figure that out.

 Presentation of the Budget

 A budget is a good way to outline the co-op’s anticipated spending for the year, and helps the board manage its finances responsibly.
 It also gives members some insight and input on the co-op’s direction.
 Giving members the chance to sit on a finance committee and participate in the creation of the budget is great way to encourage member involvement and get new ideas.

 All co-ops must elect members to their boards.
 To increase interest in these elections, many co-ops allow speeches before voting, release profiles of the nominees, or engage members through social media.
 In many co-operatives, elections are not competitive and boards are unable to fill their maximum number of directors.
 In these cases, the members simply vote to approve the slate of candidates.
 Only when there are more candidates than available positions on the board do members need to vote with ballots.
-Check out our Guidelines for Co-op Elections for more information on how to run an election at an AGM.
+Check out our Guidelines for Co-op Elections for more information on how to run an election at a co-operative annual general meeting.

 Roles in an AGM

 The people in charge of running an AGM should have a good understanding of their roles and responsibilities.
 An AGM doesn’t need to be a very formal event — but it’s important to have structure to make sure that all the business on the agenda gets covered.

-Here are some of the roles you might see at an AGM:
+Here are some of the roles you might see at an Co-operative AGM: